influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 These include:

 * `-config`: Path to the configuration file.
-* `-hostname`: Host name that will override the hostname specified in the configuration file.
+* `-hostname`: Hostname that will override the hostname specified in the configuration file.
 * `-pidfile`: File where the process ID will be written.
 * `-logfile`: File where logs will be written.
 * `-log-level`: Threshold for writing messages to the log file.
 Valid values include `debug, info, warn, error`.